Kim Kardashian shares birthday message for Kanye West amid divorce

 She captioned the post: “Happy birthday to my brother for life!!!
 Have the best birthday Ye!
 Sending you love and endless blessings!!”

+Court records show they are both requesting joint custody of their children North (7), Saint (5), Chicago (3) and two-year-old Psalm.

-The breakdown of the marriage has featured in the final season of.
+The breakdown of the marriage has featured in the final season of Keeping Up With The Kardashians.